Environmental Quality Control

 The Company discloses its actions and performance according to the environmental impact preventive and corrective measures in the Environmental Impact Assessment (EIA) Monitoring Report, which is submitted every six months to the Office of National Resources and Environmental Policy Planning (ONEP), the Industrial Estate Authority of Thailand (IEAT), the Office of Environmental and Pollution Control 13 (Chonburi), and the Provincial Office of Natural Resources and Environment.
 The report discloses the performance after the implementation of preventive and corrective measures stated in the EIA Monitoring Report in both AMATA City Chonburi and AMATA City Rayong Industrial Estates.
 The Company also presents the EIA Monitoring reports every six months to the Environmental Quality Audit Committee of both industrial estates, which consists of the Industrial Estate Authority of Thailand (IEAT), AMATA environmental officers, local government representatives, local community representatives, and representatives from the factories in AMATA Industrial Estate.

-2) to acknowledge the results of the environmental quality monitoring within and outside the industrial estates, and
+2) to acknowledge the results of environmental quality monitoring both within and surrounding the industrial estates;

 The Environmental Quality Audit Committee of both industrial estates did not have any suggestions concerning the environmental impact caused by the Company’s operations.
 However, there were impacts caused by the activities of tenant factories and the Company’s contractors, for which the committees requested the Company’s support in addressing.
 Additionally, there were some suggestions for the Company to increase the efficiency of the operations management of both industrial estates in the coming year, as follows: